 Beautiful as the views from the Orange Garden and the Aventine Keyhole are, you’ll often find yourself vying for the best position among the crowds.
 To escape the herd, head to this lesser-known viewpoint: Terrazza Caffarelli.
 Located on the Capitoline Hill, which houses the Capitoline Museums, it still manages to remain relatively peaceful.
 When you climb the ramped staircase, turn right instead of continuing into the centre of the piazza.
 You’ll come across a small pebbled garden that looks out over the Jewish quarter and a number of cupolas, and has an impressive view of the Monument to Vittorio Emanuele II from a unique angle.
 There’s a café, also called Terrazza Caffarelli, located just behind the garden, if you’d like to sit and admire the view with a glass of good wine.

 The AD 134 Mausoleum of Hadrian, better known as Castel Sant’Angelo, is one of the most unique structures in the city of the Rome.
-This cylindrical building was conceived as a monumental burial chamber for Roman Emperor Hadrian and his family and was subsequently used as a fortress and castle by the popes given its proximity to the Vatican.
-It is now a museum that offers some of the greatest views onto the city of Rome.
-Up high you’ll see the decorated Ponte Sant’Angelo from a bird’s eye view and have a wonderful panorama of the Tiber river and St. Peter’s Basilica, as well as a nice overview of the tree-lined boulevards of the city’s Prati neighborhood.
+This cylindrical building was designed as a monumental burial chamber for Roman Emperor Hadrian and his family.
+It was subsequently used as a fortress and castle by the popes given its proximity to the Vatican (there’s even a secret tunnel joining the two places).
+Today, the structure is a museum that offers some of the greatest views of the city of Rome.
+From this height, you’ll have a birds-eye view of the decorated Ponte Sant’Angelo, an incredible panorama of the Tiber River and St Peter’s Basilica, and a glimpse of the beautiful tree-lined boulevards of the city’s Prati neighbourhood.